Jahid1999/Ride-Sharing-App/README.md

 To **run** all the docker images, go to the project folder and run `sudo docker-compose up` .

+# GEO Distributed:

+**Fake DNS:** If you are on ubuntu go to `/etc/hosts` and add the fake domain namesas follows.

+10.100.0.10 server.dhaka.com

+10.100.0.20 server.chittagong.com

+10.100.0.11 communication.dhaka.com

+10.100.0.21 communication.chittagong.com

 # Client

 **Run:** node client.js .